-The Net Zero ASAP project is research by Shannon A. Fiume exploring the fastest institutionally plausible pathway to operational Net Zero.
-This project's idea driver and cornerstone work is the 2030s Net Zero Playbook, a blueprint that identifies the earliest high-execution net-zero window as ~2037–2038, with ~2039 as the outer edge under very strong execution.
+The Net Zero ASAP Project is research by Shannon A. Fiume exploring the fastest institutionally plausible pathway to operational Net Zero.
+Its cornerstone work is the 2030s Net Zero Playbook, a blueprint that identifies the earliest high-execution net-zero window as ~2037–2038, with ~2039 as the outer edge under very strong execution.
 The project has evolved to build ClimateSOS software to model current and prospective net-zero paths.

-Net Zero ASAP focuses on the multi-system innerconnectedness and synchronization: whether clean supply, deliverability, reliability, fossil exit, finance, workforce, and demand move together quickly enough for clean growth to become actual fossil displacement.
+Net Zero ASAP Project focuses on multi-system synchronization: whether clean supply, deliverability, reliability replacement, fossil exit, finance, workforce, and demand move together quickly enough for clean growth to become actual fossil displacement.

 Introductory Substack Essay: “Why Net Zero Isn’t Moving Fast Enough—and What It Would Take to Reach It by the Late 2030s.”